-If you arrive at the Ice Castles in Stillwater on a bright, sunny day, the frozen landscape glows with every shade of glacial blue and green.
+If you arrive at the Ice Castles in Excelsior on a bright, sunny day, the frozen landscape glows with every shade of glacial blue and green.
 You’ll also probably spot several pint-sized visitors dressed in their favorite Frozen princess costumes, staring up at icicled overhangs, as delighted parents take photos and wander through nooks and passageways that look a lot like natural ice cave stalactites.

-For winter adventurers, 2018-19 brings an unusual and beautiful convergence of frozen beauty: Ice Castles near the St. Croix River; Saint Paul Winter Carnival ice sculptures in Saint Paul’s Rice Park; and the frozen Minnehaha waterfalls near the Mississippi River in Minneapolis.
+For winter adventurers, 2018-19 brings an unusual and beautiful convergence of frozen beauty: Ice Castles near Excelsior Bay; Saint Paul Winter Carnival ice sculptures in Saint Paul’s Rice Park; and the frozen Minnehaha waterfalls near the Mississippi River in Minneapolis.

 The tough part may be deciding when to visit.
 While sunshine seems to bring out all the blues, a light snowfall adds an enchanting snow-globe atmosphere.